spring-projects/spring-net/readme.txt

 build test

-If you want to run the build to create strongly signed assemblies you can generate a key file by executing the following command
+If you want to run the build to create strongly signed assemblies you can generate a key file by executing the following command (assuming that sn.exe is properly on your search path):

 sn -k Spring.Net.snk